 Truth be told, Cajun Seasoning is not a blend I use often.

-But when I use it, is guaranteed to pack a huge amount of flavor, which creates a memorable dish.
+But when I do opt to use Cajun Seasoning, it is guaranteed to pack a huge amount of flavor, which creates a memorable dish.

 Because I am not using it every day at my house, if I were to buy a pre-made store-bought Cajun Seasoning, not only would it contain fillers, like cornstarch and anit-caking agents, the spices would lose their potency as it sat in my spice cabinet.

-FYI, I don’t have anything against cornstarch, but I have several people in my family with corn allergies, so I love being able to serve them recipes made with homemade seasoning with no fear of causing an allergic reaction!
-Not to mention this spice blend is free from gluten, soy, nuts, eggs, and dairy–making it perfect for those suffering from food allergies.
+Not to mention this Cajun spice blend is free from gluten, soy, nuts, eggs, and dairy–making it perfect for those suffering from food allergies.

 How to use Cajun Seasoning

-I also find it is great on baked sweet potato fries, or scrambled into eggs for a spicy breakfast.
-It is also really great in place of Taco Seasoning in this Rice and Beans recipe–for a Cajun take on the dish.
+Cajun Seasoning is it is great on baked sweet potato fries, or scrambled into eggs for a spicy breakfast.

 Cajun seasoning will last up to 6 months, and while safe to consume after 6 months, it has the best flavor in that time frame.
 After 6 months, dried spices begin to lose their potency.